Darkelf2024/PS2-Playable-Lists-for-AetherSX2-NetherSX2/Mangmi_Air_X_PS2_Full_List.md

 This is a **full Markdown conversion** of the original Excel file, including notes and recommended settings.

+Please Read [Definitions List](https://github.com/Darkelf2024/Darkelf-Retro-Lounge/blob/main/Darkelf%20Lounge%20Definitions%20List.md)
+Please Read [Legal Notice & Disclaimer](https://github.com/Darkelf2024/PS2-Playable-Lists-for-AetherSX2-NetherSX2/blob/main/Legal_Notice_and_Disclaimer.md)

 If a Game Needs Retesting - Please let me know!
 I will retest it and update the list.

-Please Read [Definitions List](https://github.com/Darkelf2024/Darkelf-Retro-Lounge/blob/main/Darkelf%20Lounge%20Definitions%20List.md)
-Please Read [Legal Notice & Disclaimer](https://github.com/Darkelf2024/PS2-Playable-Lists-for-AetherSX2-NetherSX2/blob/main/Legal_Notice_and_Disclaimer.md)
+This List is still a work in progress - Games that were removed will be added to the Nethers List in a few days

 ---

 ## Master Table